typst/typst/tests/typ/compute/calc.typ

 #calc.pow(2, calc.pow(2.0, 10000.0))

 ---
-Error: 15-18 the return value is not a real number
+// Error: 15-18 the return value is not a real number
 #calc.pow(-1, 0.5)

 ---
-// Error : 11-13 cannot take square root of negative number
+// Error: 12-14 cannot take square root of negative number
 #calc.sqrt(-1)

 ---